-Beginning with the 2011 Risk Premium Report, Exhibit E (which summarizes the size of the companies in Portfolio 25 for each of the eight alternative size measures) was moved to the Size Study methodology section, where it appears as Table 5 on page 25.
-Exhibit H-E (which summarizes the size of the companies in the "Gray Zone" and "High-Financial-Risk" zone for each of the eight alternative size measures) was also moved, and now appears in the High-Financial-Risk Study methodology section as Table 13 on page 112.
+Beginning with the 2011 Risk Premium Report, the information previously reported in Exhibit E summarizing the size of the companies in Portfolio 25 for each of the eight alternative size measures was moved to the Size Study methodology section, where it currently appears as the expanded Table 2 on page 22.
+Exhibit H-E (which summarizes the size of the companies in the "Gray Zone" and "High-Financial-Risk" zone for each of the eight alternative size measures) was also moved, and now appears in the High-Financial-Risk Study methodology section as Table 10 on page 111.